Predix Asset Performance Management

 - Implement mechanical integrity key performance indicators (KPIs)

-To optimize the turnaround work scope, the APM team also developed a multi-step guideline.
-First, Supermetanol integrated its initial work list, and then applied different risk assessment methods by asset, using GE Digital's APM Compliance & Integrity Management.
+To optimize the turnaround work scope, the GE Digital APM team also developed a multi-step guideline.
+First, Supermetanol integrated its initial work list, and then applied different risk assessment methods by asset, using APM Integrity, part of the Predix Asset Performance Management (Predix APM) solution.
 The solution’s RBI capability for fixed equipment and asset criticality analysis for rotating equipment provided better insight into risk assessment in order to update work scope and establish priorities for each piece of equipment and each activity.
 Later this work scope was sent to the management team in order to get data approval and proceed with implementation.

 The mechanical integrity execution strategy was then consolidated into a mechanical strategy master plan (second phase).
 The activities in the master plan—including the implementation of specialized nondestructive testing (NDT), statistical analysis, and RBI assessment—all contributed to reduction of the risk uncertainty and optimized turnaround work scope.

-With GE Digital’s APM Compliance & Integrity Management solution, Supermetanol was able to determine maintenance and turnaround scope of work, optimize work lists, and introduce new procedures and activities.
+With APM Integrity, Supermetanol was able to determine maintenance and turnaround scope of work, optimize work lists, and introduce new procedures and activities.
 This effort increased confidence in degradation detection and the quality of maintenance activities, therefore reducing risk and failures due to loss of containment.

 In addition to the decrease in inspection costs, number of non-conformances, and level of risk, Supermetanol achieved: